 Projects of various lengths can be supported.
 Preferred duration of one to two years, with conclusion of the project by ideally by October 2023.

 There are no policies or regulatory regimes, apart from ethical considerations and IP rights that govern the acquisition of language resources, whether it is a text, speech, or multimodal resource.
 There are, however, a number of best practices that are followed by researchers and/or developers, which are normally open to public and academic scrutiny and will be implemented by the centre.
 SADiLaR commits itself to act in accordance with the directives of the National Intellectual Property Management Office (NIPMO).

 How to apply

-We aim to provide feedback on the pre-proposal within 25 business days.
-However, kindly note that pre-proposals received after 15 November will only be processed by end of January 2021.
+- We aim to provide feedback on the pre-proposal within 25 business days.

 All project proposals will be submitted to various nationally and internationally recognised experts in the specific fields addressed by the proposal.
 Projects will be evaluated according to the following criteria:

-decisions will be communicated within 6 weeks after submission.
+- decisions are normally communicated within 10 weeks after submission.

 SADiLaR reserves the right to, within reason, request changes to shortlisted proposals to better align with its strategy, medium-term expenditure framework, etc. Such requests may be directed at, amongst others, specifications, deliverables, budgets, and evaluation criteria.